 Although fasting has been believed to be a natural and effective method of helping the body get rid of harmful toxins, it is also vital to be well aware of its possible side effects and hitches.
-Various side effects that can appear along with fasting have been mentioned below.

-Headaches: Headaches while fasting could be caused due to hunger, restlessness, or the sudden absence of caffeine or nicotine in the body.
+Headaches while fasting could be caused due to hunger, restlessness, or the sudden absence of caffeine or nicotine in the body.
 Drinking plenty of fluids, eating in moderation, and avoiding direct sunlight may help prevent headaches.

-Heartburn: Heartburn can be caused as a result of the production of stomach acids, which otherwise aids digestion.
+Heartburn can be caused as a result of the production of stomach acids, which otherwise aid digestion.
 Avoiding greasy, spicy foods and eating in moderation can help control belching, vomiting, and heartburn.
 Reduction in caffeine consumption and smoking, as well as sleeping with your head raised can also prove beneficial.